Language Expressive Disorder in Buffalo, NY

-The board certified pediatricians at Delaware Pediatrics specialize in treatments and therapies for Mixed Receptive-Expressive Language Disorder at our office in Buffalo.
+The board-certified pediatricians at Delaware Pediatrics specialize in treatments and therapies for Mixed Receptive-Expressive Language Disorder at our pediatric clinic in Buffalo.
 Learn more about the causes and available treatment options and schedule your child’s appointment with Delaware Pediatrics today.

 What Causes a Mixed Receptive-Expressive Language Disorder?

 Young children are typically the most affected by language disorders.
 Typically, a mixed receptive-expressive language disorder is the result of a developmental issue.
 These problems with language do not necessarily relate to the child’s intelligence, as some children are simply unable to communicate as well as their peers.

 A mixed receptive-expressive language disorder can also be acquired, usually from a neurological injury.
 Seizures, a stroke, or other traumatic head injuries are a few of the leading causes for this type of language disorder.

 Typical Behaviors of Children with a Language Disorder

 It is not uncommon for kids to have a disability when it comes to language.
 In fact, the National Institute on Deafness and Other Communication Disorders (NIDCD) reported that an estimated 1 in 12 children in the United States will experience difficulties with language, speech, voice, or swallowing.